yearn/yearn-vaults-v3/README.md

 # Yearn V3 Vaults

-This repository contains the Smart Contracts for Yearns V3 vault implementation.
+This repository contains the smart contracts for Yearn's V3 vault implementation.

 [VaultFactory.vy](contracts/VaultFactory.vy) - The base factory that all vaults will be deployed from and used to configure protocol fees

-[Vault.vy](contracts/VaultV3.vy) - The ERC4626 compliant Vault that will handle all logic associated with deposits, withdraws, strategy management, profit reporting etc.
+[VaultV3.vy](contracts/VaultV3.vy) - The ERC4626 compliant Vault that will handle all logic associated with deposits, withdrawals, strategy management, profit reporting etc.

 For the most updated deployment addresses see the [docs](https://docs.yearn.fi/developers/addresses/v3-contracts).
 And read more about V3 and how to manage your own multi strategy vault here https://docs.yearn.fi/developers/v3/overview